-Framed in the work of Riane Eisler's Four Cornerstones, you will experience the journey through the old patterns that bind us into the new narrative that liberates a society of Partnerism and freedom.
+Framed in the work of Riane Eisler's Four Cornerstones, we experienced the journey through the old patterns that bind us into the new narrative that liberates a society of Partnerism and freedom.

-Riane Eisler, Starhawk, Tirzah Firestone and Rabbi Paula Marcus will immerse us in four pillars as they each relate to the ritual and meaning of Passover, while the harmonic wisdom of singer/songwriter Aliza Hava moves us through melodies and song.
+Riane Eisler, Starhawk, Tirzah Firestone and Rabbi Paula Marcus immersed us in four pillars as they each relate to the ritual and meaning of Passover, while the harmonic wisdom of singer/songwriter Aliza Hava moves us through melodies and song.

-Together we will ritualize the transformative power of shifting from a culture of domination to one of Partnerism through Four Cornerstones, framed in a Passover seder.
+Together we ritualized the transformative power of shifting from a culture of domination to one of Partnerism through Four Cornerstones, framed in a Passover seder.